orbitalquark/textadept/doc/manual/10_Advanced.md

 A simpler way would be to press `Alt+R` (`Ctrl+Apple+R` on Mac OSX), enter the shell command `sort`, and hit `Enter`.

+The standard input (stdin) for shell commands is determined as follows:

-For shell commands, if text is selected, all text on the lines containing the selection is used as the standard input (stdin) to the command.
-Otherwise the entire buffer is used.
-Either the selected text or buffer is replaced with the standard output (stdout) of the command.
+* If text is selected and spans multiple lines, all text on the lines containing the selection is used.
+However, if the end of the selection is at the beginning of a line, only the EOL (end of line) characters from the previous line are included as input.
+The rest of the line is excluded.
+* If text is selected and spans a single line, only the selected text is used.
+* If no text is selected, the entire buffer is used.

+The input text is replaced with the standard output (stdout) of the command.

 ## File Encoding